"Hunger Games" publisher Scholastic's loss widens as revenue falls

-Sept 20 Scholastic Corp, publisher of the "Harry Potter" and "The Hunger Games" series of children's books, reported quarterly revenue that missed Wall Street's estimates as sales to the education sector slid.
+Scholastic Corp (SCHL.O), publisher of the "Harry Potter" and "The Hunger Games" series of children's books, reported quarterly revenue that missed Wall Street's estimates as sales to the education sector slid.

 The fall in education revenue reflected lower spending by school districts, CEO Richard Robinson said.
 Scholastic had benefited from large, federally funded contracts and major product releases in the same quarter a year earlier.